Board of Directors & Management

 Active members may include any natural person (individual) or legal person (corporation or organization) appointed by the Board of Directors, who meet all eligibility criteria determined by resolution of the Board of Directors.
 The corporation’s Board of Directors admits active members if they hold the required qualifications, have been recommended by at least one member in good standing, have applied for membership using the appropriate form, and have included the applicable membership fee, if any.
 Active members are considered voting members at the corporation’s annual general meetings (AGM).

-The appropriate membership application form may be obtained from the Executive Director’s assistant.
+The appropriate membership application form may be obtained from the Chief Executive Officer’s assistant.
 No fee is currently charged.

 The status of Honorary (non-voting) Member may be granted, at the Board of Directors’ discretion, to any natural or legal person who has rendered outstanding service to the corporation through his or her work, dedication or donations, or to any natural or legal person who shows an intention to promote the corporation’s interests and objectives or deserves Honorary Member status due to his or her memorable, noteworthy or exemplary behaviour with regard to the corporation.

 Annual General Meeting (AGM) of the corporation (Transplant Québec)